freenas/freenas-docs/userguide/install.rst

 --------------

 %brand% can be run inside a virtual environment for development, experimentation, and educational purposes.
-Please note that running
+Note that running
 %brand% in production as a virtual machine is `not recommended
 <https://forums.freenas.org/index.php?threads/please-do-not-run-freenas-in-production-as-a-virtual-machine.12484/>`__.
-If you decide to use %brand% within a virtual environment, `read this post first
+Before using FreeNAS within a virtual environment for the first time, `read this post
 <https://forums.freenas.org/index.php?threads/absolutely-must-virtualize-freenas-a-guide-to-not-completely-losing-your-data.12714/>`__
 as it contains useful guidelines for minimizing the risk of losing data.